fliellerjulian/getawaydirect/README.md

 To change the API URL:

+1. Edit the `BASE_URL` in your `extension/.env` file
-1. Run `python3 setup.py` to regenerate `extension/config.js`
+2. Run `python3 setup.py` to regenerate the config in `background.js`
-2. Reload the extension in Chrome
+3. Reload the extension in Chrome

-The `config.js` file is auto-generated from your `.env` file during setup.
+The configuration is auto-generated from your `extension/.env` file during setup.

 ## 📄 License